 With the help of an UMCOR grant, the Methodist Church of Peru remodeled the Church of Miramar in the San Miguel District of Lima to provide a shelter and service hub for migrants arriving from Venezuela.
 Venezuelan children in this “House of Hope” gather for choir practice.
 PHOTO: METHODIST CHURCH OF PERU

+Whether Venezuelans leaving the country are considered refugees or economic migrants, a major humanitarian crisis unfolds in the Western Hemisphere.
+The United Nations estimates 300,000 are at risk in Venezuela because of shortages of medicine and limited access to medical treatment.
+The situation inside the country, given the political deterioration, becomes more violent.
+The UNHCR says that many Venezuelans meet the criteria for refugee status, but they don’t apply because they are unaware of their international rights.
 The United Methodist Committee on Relief has partnered with Methodist churches in three South American countries to help meet the needs of arriving Venezuelan migrants.
-About 4.6 million, or 16% of the country’s population, have left Venezuela.
-Methodist congregations in Peru, Colombia and Brazil confirm that most of the migrants they encounter are women, children and families separated from loved ones.
+Methodist congregations in Peru, Colombia and Brazil confirm that many of the migrants they encounter are women, often pregnant women, children, and families separated from loved ones.
 Many arrive with little or nothing.

-Colombia has received over 2 million Venezuelan migrants, more than any other country.
-The Methodist Church of Colombia used an UMCOR grant to create multiple information-sharing community clubs for kids and parents called “A Voice for the Voiceless.”
+Colombia, which shares almost its whole eastern border with Venezuela, has received more Venezuelan migrants than any other country, over 2 million and counting.
+UMCOR entered into a new and ambitious venture with the Methodist Church of Colombia to create multiple information-sharing community clubs for kids called “A Voice for the Voiceless.”
+The clubs also serve as hubs for their parents.
 These centers, in eight locations across the country, spread the word online and in person about available services and government resources.
 A second emphasis focuses on pregnant women and women with infants needing maternal-child health services.

-Johimary Victoria Ortega, age 6, and her family participate in the project’s Girón Kid’s Club.
+Belky Hernandez, a program coordinator in Bucaramanga, Colombia, tells the story of Johimary Victoria Ortega, age six.
+She and her family participate in the project’s Girón Kid’s Club.
+To start school in Colombia, Venezuelan children need extra help to catch up to the Colombian students.
 Johimary had never attended school.
 Unfortunately, there was no space in the three-month preparatory class for her to join.
-She was very sad, but she showed up the next day anyway to see if there was an opening.
+She was very sad, but she caught Hernandez’ attention as she showed up the next day anyway and waited to see if there was an opening.

 When another child dropped out, Johimary enrolled.
-Belky Hernandez, the program coordinator says: “During the three months she participated, she learned to read, write and form sentences, and she enjoyed every class she attended.”
-Johimary entered public school and started first grade this year.
+Hernandez says: “During the three months she participated, she learned to read, write and form sentences, and she enjoyed every class she attended.”
+Johimary entered Girón public school and starts first grade this year.

 A “House of Hope” in Peru